Oberammergau 2020 – 14 Days

 Meals: B, D

-Day 9: Walking tour of Lucerne, Chapel Bridge, Lion Monument, Free time
+Day 9: Lucerne Sightseeing, Chapel Bridge, Lion Monument

 After breakfast, you travel to Lucerne where you will embark on a walking tour of the city.
 You will cross the famous wooden Chapel Bridge and stop to see the sculptures, and poignant Lion Monument.
 Designed by the Danish sculptor Throwaldsen, it is a memorial to Swiss mercenaries that lost their lives defending the King of France.
 In the afternoon, enjoy some free time to shop for chocolate or wood carvings, or take a walk along the lake’s beautiful esplanade.